dhis2-chap/epidemiar_example_model/README.md

 env_lag_lengths defined below.

-Now follows an explanation of the defined settings. report_period <- 25 is not used in train, but needs to be present, and is later overwritten by the argument weeks_to_forcast in predict. report_value_type can be cases or incidence, we are using cases. epi_date_type chooses the standard ISO weeks and epi_interpolate <- simply enables interpolating for missing epidemological data. epi_transform <- log_plus_one transform the data and is adviced when using fc_model_family <- gaussian(), which should probably be given as an input argument to the scripts.
-Can choose and family supported by the mgcv library. model_run <- TRUE ends the function call after training the model, this is changed in predict to make the forecasts from the model cached in train
+Now follows an explanation of the defined settings.
+"report_period <- 25" is not used in train, but needs to be present, and is later overwritten by the length of the first region in the future dataframe in predict.
+"report_value_type" can be cases or incidence, we are using cases.
+"epi_date_type" chooses the standard ISO weeks and "epi_interpolate" simply enables interpolating for missing epidemological data.
+"epi_transform <- log_plus_one" transforms the data and is advised when using "fc_model_family <- gaussian()", which should probably be given as an input argument to the scripts.
+Can choose any family supported by the mgcv library.
-by model_cached <- NULL, which is given a model object in predict.
+"model_run <- TRUE" ends the function call after training the model, this is changed in predict to make the forecasts from the model cached in train
+by "model_cached <-  readRDS(model_fn)".
-env_lag_lengths <- 181 fixes the max number of lagged days to use, can be adjusted. env_anomalies <- TRUE allows anomalies to be used in training, not sure how it classifies anomalies or if this really matters a lot. fc_splines chooses which splines to use and fc_cyclicals chooses whether to include cyclical effects or not. fc_future_period is overwritten when used in predict. fc_ncores is puraly for parallell computations. ed_method <- none disable early detection and ed_summary_period determines the number of weeks used.
+"env_lag_lengths <- 181" fixes the max number of lagged days to use, can be adjusted. "env_anomalies <- TRUE" allows anomalies to be used in training, not sure how it classifies anomalies or if this really matters a lot. "fc_splines" chooses which splines to use and "fc_cyclicals" chooses whether to include cyclical effects or not. "fc_future_period" is overwritten when used in predict. "fc_ncores" is purely for parallell computations.
+"ed_method <- none" disable early detection and "ed_summary_period" determines the number of weeks used.
 A few of these settings are not used at all, but they are defined to avoid warings when running the scripts.

 ## train.R